opencog/atomese-simd/Design-C.md

 I don't see any other ways that are reasonable and consistent.

+What should `OpenclKernelLink` inherit from?
+It could inherit from `Connector` (gasp!) but that seems to muddle what a `Connector` is suppose to be.
+Perhaps `TagLink` ...

 Open Discussion
 ---------------
 Some philosophical questions remain as to "object permanence".
 Vectors